tomwhartung/seeourminds.com/synonyms/ns.md

 - easygoing - esp. with Perceiving
 - focused on details
 - happy-go-lucky - esp. with Perceiving
+- need for sensory stimulation - esp. with Perceiving
 - normal
 - observant - esp. with Perceiving
 - open to doing new things - esp. with Perceiving
 - open to new activities - esp. with Perceiving
 - open to new experiences - esp. with Perceiving
 - openness to experiences - esp. with Perceiving
-- need for sensory stimulation - esp. with Perceiving
+- prosaic
 - sees facts
 - sees specifics
 - sees the big picture
 - sensible
 - smart
+- solution oriented
+- steady
 - wide awake

 #### Neutral
 - concerned with the here-and-now
+- conventional
 - focused on the present moment
 - focused on living in the present moment
 - focused on particulars